pschiel/opsdcs/opsdcs-api/README.md

 copy [opsdcs-api.lua](opsdcs-api.lua) into `Saved Games/DCS/Scripts/Hooks`

-API is available once a simulation starts.
+API is available once a simulation starts (main menu).
+There is NO sanitizing required.

 ## Usage